mohamedi01/ee109/Final-Project/docs/submissions/Final_Report.md

 The DSP frontend was broken into six hardware kernels, each implemented in Spatial DSL and designed for modularity, throughput, and resource efficiency.
 Below, we provide a deep technical dive into each kernel, including block diagrams, algorithmic details, memory and pipelining strategies, and design tradeoffs.

+**Code Locations for Hardware Design:**
+- Each hardware DSP kernel is implemented in its own folder under `fpga/` (e.g., `fpga/QuantizeKernel/`, `fpga/STFTKernel/`, etc.), containing kernel-specific code, reports, and logs.
+- The main Spatial DSL implementations for the kernels are in `fpga/spatial_dsp.py` (multi-frame/batched kernels) and `fpga/spatial_dsp_single.py` (single-frame kernels for rapid testing).
+- Input and output data for hardware simulation are exchanged via CSV files, typically located in `Final-Project/data/` and its subdirectories.
+- Hardware resource and timing reports are found in each kernel's `reports/` subfolder (e.g., `fpga/QuantizeKernel/reports/`).

+### Design and Validation Workflow: Single-Frame Kernels, CSV I/O, and Kernel Integration

+#### Simulation Bottlenecks and the Single-Frame Approach

+Early in hardware development, we encountered significant timing and simulation bottlenecks when attempting to process large numbers of audio frames through the full DSP pipeline.
+Simulating the entire pipeline for long audio clips (hundreds or thousands of frames) was prohibitively slow in the Spatial simulator, especially when using fixed-point arithmetic and large on-chip buffers.
+This made rapid iteration and debugging nearly impossible.

+To address this, we adopted a single-frame kernel design for each DSP stage.
+By focusing on processing one frame at a time, we could:
+- Dramatically reduce simulation time (from hours to seconds per test)
+- Isolate and debug each stage independently
+- Achieve high accuracy and tight error bounds by directly comparing hardware output to the Python reference for the same frame

+#### CSV-Based I/O and Python Integration

+Each hardware kernel was designed to read its input from a CSV file and write its output to a new CSV file.
+This approach enabled seamless integration with the Python reference pipeline:
+- Python scripts generate input CSVs for each kernel, using the modular reference functions (see `mel_gold.py`)
+- After hardware simulation, Python scripts parse the output CSVs and compare them to the expected reference outputs
+- This workflow allowed for automated, per-stage validation and error analysis

+Python modifications included:
+- Utility functions to format NumPy arrays as CSVs with precise float formatting and correct shape (e.g., 1D for frames, 2D for spectrograms)
+- Parsing functions to read hardware output CSVs and reshape them for direct comparison
+- Automated test scripts to run the full suite of per-stage comparisons and report error metrics (e.g., mean absolute error, max error, relative error)

+#### Per-Stage Validation and Error Rates

+This modular, CSV-driven workflow enabled us to achieve very low error rates at each stage:
+- For floating-point kernels, outputs typically matched the Python reference within <1% relative error (often much lower)
+- Tight tolerances (e.g., `np.allclose` with `rtol=1e-4`) were used to ensure hardware correctness
+- Debugging was highly efficient: any mismatch could be traced to a specific kernel and input frame

 ### QuantizeKernel

 **Purpose:**